Ukraine, Israel, TikTok: the massive aid package before US Congress

 Washington is Kyiv's main military supporter, but Congress has not passed a major aid package for its ally since December 2022 due to partisan squabbling.

-The bill introduced Wednesday would provide nearly $14 billion to train, equip and finance the needs of the Ukrainian army.
+The bill passed Saturday would provide nearly $14 billion to train, equip and finance the needs of the Ukrainian army.

 Ukraine would also receive $10 billion in "forgivable loans" for vital economic and budgetary support, including for the energy and infrastructure sectors.